Javaabu/mobile-verification/docs/enabling-features/how-enable-mobile-number-validation.md

     public string $user_class = User::class;

     /*
+     * When not using an API request, define the view to be used for mobile number validation */ public string $form_view = 'web.mobile-numbers.validate-form';

+    /*
      * Define redirectUrl method to return a redirect response or a json response
      * */
     public function redirectUrl(): RedirectResponse|JsonResponse|View